Menu

 Registering for this event secures you a spot and fees are non-refundable and no credits will be issued, unless under exceptional circumstances.
 If you are no longer able to attend, please see our Cancellation Policy.

-DEADLINE TO REGISTER: BY MIDNIGHT, 1 DAY BEFORE THE EVENT (JUNE 19)
+DEADLINE TO REGISTER: BY MIDNIGHT, 2 DAYS BEFORE THE EVENT (May 22)

 PLEASE READ THE REQUIREMENTS AND ALL DETAILS BELOW PRIOR TO REGISTRATION